Family / St. Louis escape rooms, bowling alleys, arcades, play spaces, and more that kids will love

 Attractions: Game hall, including cornhole, Connect 4, airbowling, bocce, giant pong, Jenga, and ping-pong

-Attractions: Indoor trampoline park
+Attractions: Trampoline park

 Shrewsbury location: 314-384-4075.
 7375 Watson.

-O'Fallon, MO, location: 636-321-4024.
-61 North Central.
+O’Fallon, MO, location: 636-321-4024.
+61 N. Central.

 Attractions: Obstacle courses

 Kids can get out all of their extra energy at Ultimate Ninjas.
-The facility’s obstacle courses are a combination of exercise, agility training, and strength building wrapped up in a fun, exciting environment.
+The facility’s obstacle courses are a combination of exercise, agility training, and strength-building wrapped up in a fun, exciting environment.
 The general manager of this location has competed on nine seasons of American Ninja Warrior.
 636-206-8550.
 140 Long Road, Suite 130, Chesterfield.

 Urban Air Adventure Park in Sunset Hills and Cottleville

-Attractions: Indoor adventure and trampoline park
+Attractions: Adventure and trampoline park

-While the locations of Urban Air offer different attractions, both indoor trampoline parks have climbing walls, a Battle Beam, ropes course, and an indoor playground.
+Although the locations of Urban Air offer different attractions, both indoor trampoline parks have climbing walls, a Battle Beam, ropes course, and an indoor playground.
 Check the locations’ websites for information on when they offer Teen Nights, Family Nights, and Jumperoo, when Urban Air is open for children ages 5 and younger only.

 Sunset Hills location: 314-530-6534.
 10990 Sunset Hills Plaza.